lavanet/docs/docs/provider/lavavisor/lavavisor-services.md

 ### > `lavavisor create-service`
 LavaVisor uses service files for each provider/consumer at play.
 LavaVisor `create-service` command creates these  files according to the supplied consumer / provider config file and flags.

-You must specify a whether you are creating a `provider` or `consumer` and the location of the config file.
+You must specify whether you are creating a `provider` or `consumer` and the location of the config file.

 **Example usage:**